-To the Members of M/s.
-Atlanta Limited Report on the Standalone Financial Statements
+To the Members of Atlanta Limited

-We have audited the accompanying standalone financial statements of M/s.
-AtlantaLimited (the Company') which comprise the balance sheet as at 31 March 2017the statement of profit and loss and the cash flow statement for the year then ended anda summary of significant accounting policies and other explanatory information.
+We have audited the accompanying standalone financial statements of ATLANTA Limited(the Company) which comprises the balance sheet as at 31st March2015 the statement of profit and loss and the cash flow statement for the year thenended and a summary of significant accounting policies and other explanatory information.

-Management's Responsibility for the Standalone Financial Statements
+Managements Responsibility for the Standalone Financial Statements

-The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ("the Act") with respect to the preparationand presentation of these standalone financial statements that give a true and fair viewof the financial position financial performance and cash flows of the Company inaccordance with the accounting principles generally accepted in India including theAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014.
+The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 (the Act) with respect to the preparationand presentation of these standalone financial statements that give a true and fair viewof the financial position financial performance and cash flows of the Company inaccordance with the accounting principles generally accepted in India including theAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014.
 This responsibility also includes maintenance ofadequate accounting records in accordance with the provisions of the Act for safeguardingthe assets of the Company and for preventing and detecting frauds and otherirregularities; selection and application of appropriate accounting policies; makingjudgments and estimates that are reasonable and prudent; and design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the accuracy and completeness of the accounting records relevant to thepreparation and presentation of the financial statements that give a true and fair viewand are free from material misstatement whether due to fraud or error.